movingpictures83/Rare/README.md

-The output prefix will be used for three files: prefix.members.csv: Rarest taxa prefix.rareindex.csv: A rarity index computed for each sample prefix.rarity: Various rarity measurements for each sample
+The output prefix will be used for three files: prefix.members.csv: Rarest taxa prefix.rareindex.csv: A rarity index computed for each sample prefix.rarity.csv: Various rarity measurements for each sample

 Format of the otufile CSV:
 - Rows are OTUs, columns are samples